rajeev14ranjan/GPay/README.md

+# GPay Demo Project

+## Overview
+This project is intended solely for demonstration purposes.

+## Purpose
+The goal is to help protect individuals from scammers who request payment receipts as proof of transaction.
+With this tool, users can generate realistic-looking screenshots to share instead, potentially preventing fraudulent activity and safeguarding themselves from scams.

+## Disclaimer
+Users are fully responsible for how they use the generated receipts.
+The repository owner does not accept any liability for misuse or any consequences arising from the use of this project.
+By using this project or webpage, you acknowledge and agree to take full responsibility for your actions.
 # Google Pay Receipt Generator

 A customizable Google Pay receipt generator that allows you to create realistic-looking payment receipts with editable content.